dbr/tvnamer/readme.md

 ## Configs

 One of the largest improvements in tvnamer v2 is the ability to have custom configuration.
-This allows you to customise behaviour without modifying the code, as was necessary with tvnamer v1.
+This allows you to customise behaviour without modifying the code (as was necessary with tvnamer v1).

-To write the default configuration file, which is a good starting point for your modifications, simply run:
+To write the default JSON configuration file, which is a good starting point for your modifications, simply run:

-    tvnamer --save=./mytvnamerconfig.xml
+    tvnamer --save=./mytvnamerconfig.json

-To use your custom configuration, you must either specify the location using `tvnamer --config=/path/to/mytvnamerconfig.xml` or place the file at `~/.tvnamer.xml` (a file named `.tvnamer.xml` in your home directory)
+To use your custom configuration, you must either specify the location using `tvnamer --config=/path/to/mytvnamerconfig.json` or place the file at `~/.tvnamer.json` (a file named `.tvnamer.json` in your home directory)

-**Important:** If tvnamer's default settings change and your saved config contains the old settings, you may experience strange behaviour or bugs (the config may contain a buggy `episode_patterns` regex, for example).
-It is recommended you remove config options you are not altering (particularly `episode_patterns`).
-If you experience any strangeness, try disabling your custom configuration (moving it away from `~/.tvnamer.xml`)
+**Important:** If tvnamer's default settings change and your saved config contains the old settings, you may experience strange behaviour or bugs (the config may contain a buggy `filename_patterns` regex, for example).
+It is recommended you remove config options you are not altering (particularly `filename_patterns`).
+If you experience any strangeness, try disabling your custom configuration (moving it away from `~/.tvnamer.json`)

 If for example you wish to change the default language used, change the option `language` to another two-letter language code, such as `fr` for French.